photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Dream Sequences/Dream Sequences - Session 2022-10-08.md

 >And you must not forget, never forget, that from which you came.
 >4 0 5 1 9 9 3

-*It'll need to include the vision they got from the lunar shrine, but I'm not sure what that'll be yet, and if that'll connect to his past.
-If it does, it'll include some representation of the number below.*

 %% April 5 1993 %%
-4,051,993

 ___
 ### Kelda